How to Compare Two Financial Advisers in Australia

 Every day, Australians consider their finances and the big financial picture.
 And when trying to put it all together, it can often feel overwhelming.
 That’s why many Australians turn to financial planners for long-term assistance.

-But the thing to understand is that choosing a financial planner is a big decision.
+But the thing to understand is that choosing a financial planner is a big decision, and you want to avoid the top mistakes.
 So, asking the right questions can help shape the relationship and help reassure you that you are making the right decision before moving forward.

 The purpose of this article is to help Australians understand the questions to ask before hiring a financial planner, so expectations, fees, and services are clear from day one.
 To make the process clearer, the questions below are grouped into three key areas: understanding the adviser, understanding the advice, and understanding the ongoing relationship.